Time to Read: 2 m 26s

 You may wish to paint the metal or add a patina to the clock frame before installing the hands and movement mechanism.
 Hang it on the wall, and enjoy!

 Industrial Metal Supply is your source for all DIY metal, patinas, welding equipment, and supplies.
-Visit us online or at one of our six locations.
+Visit us online or at one of our seven locations.